You really have to hand it to the Prophecy demons.

 And if he had chosen NOT to go back.
 I suspect that Tom would have never regained consciousness.
 And then, when someone killed the snake, Death would have “taken him for his own”.

 After all, Death was already holding the main portion of what was left of Tom.
 It was lying there under a bench screaming its head off.
 There’s no way that Tom was going to be getting up and walking away under his own power.
+That was a power that he definitely “knew not”.
 But evidently, even though the Harrycrux was now gone, the connection between the two was somehow still active enough (probably something to do with the blood connection that Tom set up in GoF) that when Harry returned, he somehow dragged Tom along after him.
 Temporarily, at least.

 But the fact is that Harry Potter demonstrably came back from the celestial Kings Cross Station the Master of the Elder wand.
 No curse that Tom sent at him from that point touched him.
-Or, apparently anyone else, more than momentarily — although it was at least able to do something.
-Tom aquitted himself very well dueling with Slughorn, McGonagall and Shacklebolt.
+Or, apparently anyone else, more than momentarily — although he was at least able to do something.
+Tom acquitted himself very well defending himself from Slughorn, McGonagall and Shacklebolt.
 If all he was working with was his own magic, using a hostile wand, then he must once have been every bit as formidable as everyone keeps trying to claim.

 But look at the log: that wand had just killed Tom Riddle.
-The Harrycrux was Tom Riddle.
+The Harrycrux was Tom Riddle, after all.
 And furthermore, it was dead.
 More to the point, it was a piece of Tom Riddle that was *still connected* to the one still walking around and trying to use that wand.
 Who in the wand’s log now solidly registered Tom Riddle as a target.
 A dead target.

 Which is where I suspect that the real uniqueness of the Elder wand may be confusing the issue.
 Death handed that wand to Peverill and Peverill expected it to work for him.

+And, it did.
 But Peverill was a designated target.
-ALL living wizards are designated targets to the original Master of that wand.
+ALL living wizards are designated targets to the Master of that wand.

-But it will function for any of them.
+But the Elder wand will function for any of them.
 It doesn’t invoke the polarity reversal of a normal wand when a target picks it up and tries to use it.
-It just won’t enhance their own native powers.
-And it doesn’t give them any clue as to the fact that they are the target.
+It doesn’t necessarily enhance their own native powers, although it probably usually does, at least enough for them to notice a difference.
+And it probably does enable some functions (like being able to repair other broken wands).
+But it doesn’t give them any clue as to the fact that they are the target.

 So Harry Potter will either be killed in the course of his Auror duties by some other wand, or he may die in his bed at an advanced age.
 And in either case, he will take the Mastery of that wand back out of the world with him.